Male Breast Cancer

 - Male breast cancer is staged (reflecting the extent of tumor spread) identically to breast cancer in women.

-- Surgery is the most common initial treatment for male breast cancer; chemotherapy, radiation therapy, and hormonal therapy are also administered.
+- Surgery is the most common initial treatment for male breast cancer.
+Depending on the situation, chemotherapy, radiation therapy, and hormonal therapy are also considered.

 - The prognosis of male breast cancer, like breast cancer in women, is predominantly influenced by tumor stage.